 Erin is a member of the American Immigration Lawyers Association, where she has sat on the Executive Committee for the Washington Chapter.
 She is also a member of the Washington Association of Criminal Defense Lawyers and was co-chair of the Washington Young Lawyers Division Public Service Committee, where she helped to organize public service projects, including a bi-annual pro bono immigration clinic from 2006 – 2009.

-Erin was named as a Washington Rising Star by Law and Politics Magazine in 2008, 2009 and 2011.
-She was also named by Super Lawyers as a Rising Star in 2012, 2013, and 2014.
+Erin was named as a Washington Rising Star by Law and Politics Magazine in 2008, 2009, and 2011.
+She was also named by Super Lawyers as a Rising Star in 2012, 2013, 2014, 2015, and 2016 and as a Super Lawyer in 2017.
 Erin’s experience includes representation of clients in deportation proceedings, family and business non-immigrant and immigrant visa processing, protection under the Violence Against Women Act (VAWA), religious visas, naturalization, asylum, TPS, NACARA, immigration and appellate work as well as criminal defense and post-conviction relief.

 - American Immigration Lawyers Association, Washington Chapter.
 Co-Chair of Citizenship Day committee, 2009-2010.